 4. Balance Guaranteed Income and Long-Term Growth

-Guaranteed retirement income includes Social Security benefits and payouts from pension plans and annuities.
+Guaranteed retirement income includes Social Security benefits, payouts from pension plans, and annuities.
 Variable retirement income comes from earnings on your investments.
-You’ll need to determine how much guaranteed income you’ll need to cover non-negotiable expenses (like housing, healthcare, and food).
+You’ll need to determine how much guaranteed income you’ll need to cover non-negotiable living expenses (like housing, healthcare, and food).

-Once you’ve determined those costs, then you can decide how much variable income is required to pay for your discretionary expenses (such as your hobbies, travel, and entertainment).
+Once you’ve determined those costs, you can decide how much variable income is required to pay for your discretionary expenses (such as your hobbies, travel, and entertainment).
 This will help you determine how you allocate your investment portfolio.

 5. Plan for Longevity